ory/docs/website/versioned_docs/version-oryOS.9/hydra/configure-deploy.md

 ---
-id: version-oryOS.9-hydra-configure-deploy
+id: version-oryOS.9-configure-deploy
 title: Configure and Deploy
-original_id: hydra-configure-deploy
+original_id: configure-deploy
 ---

 The goal of this chapter is to introduce you to a fully functional set up that includes ORY Hydra as well as our User Login & Consent Provider reference implementation.

 The goal of this section is to familiarize you with the specifics of setting up ORY Hydra in your environment.
-Before starting with this section, please check out the [tutorial](./hydra/5min-tutorial.md).
+Before starting with this section, please check out the [tutorial](hydra/5min-tutorial.md).
 It will teach you the most important flows and settings for Hydra.

 This guide will: